Gramarye is not yet open to manuscript submissions, but we will be very soon.

 Story Structure (Part 1)

-A 3-act structure, with act 2 broken in half with a midpoint turning point.
-If you don’t know what we’re talking about, read the books by Chris Soth and Syd Field.
+A 4-act structure, or (if yu must) a 3-act structure, with act 2 broken in half with a midpoint turning point.
+If you don’t know what we’re talking about, read the books by Chris Soth and Syd Field, or watch this video.

 Each scene must have a reveal of plot or character.